crawfo/vba-midi-file/README.md

    function, passing MidiFile.FileBytes as the bytes parameter.

-To read a MIDI file into an Excel worksheet:
-             FileUtils.ImportToSheet(fileNameFullyQualified As String, sheetName As String)
+To read a MIDI file byte for byte into an Excel worksheet use procedure FileUtils.ImportToSheet fileNameFullyQualified As String, sheetName As String.